-Emphasis is placed on the extent to which students can plan and prepare a storyboard and a complex digital animation scene, following the necessary animation stages and choosing the appropriate workflow method as well as involve reference material as needed to portray a character's acting.
+Emphasis is placed on the extent to which students can plan and prepare a storyboard and a complex digital animation scene, following the necessary animation workflow and choosing the appropriate methods of implementing relevant theory as well as involving reference material as needed, to portray a character's performance.

-As a prerequisite for taking part in the exam, the students must hand in and get approved a showreel with exercises produced throughout the semester representing each of the previously described programme elements tested at the exam.
+As a prerequisite for taking part in the exam, the students must hand in, and get approved, one showreel with the specific assignments stated at the start of the 2^{nd} semester.
+These given assignments will represent the exercises produced throughout the 2^{nd} semester.